Algebraic curves

 Projects

-The projects are due after Christmas; you can read more about what they involve here.
+The projects are due after Easter; you can read more about what they involve here.

 Coursework

-Sheet 1 is due at the end of week 1, and is a guided exercise leading to the classification of plane conics.
+Sheet 1 is a guided exercise leading to the classification of plane conics.
 It shouldn't require any specialist knowledge beyond manipulating expressions and completing the square.

 Courseworks will be awarded letter grades (A-F) based on how successfully you have engaged with the learning objectives, and how many/which questions you have attempted.